slimgabsi/Roller-Ball-ML-Agents/README.md

 # RollerBallMLAgents

-Simple Unity Ml agents implentation trained with PPO , Ball seeking target on a platfrom .
+Simple Unity Ml agents implentation , Ball seeking target on a platfrom , trained with PPO .
 </br>
-The Repo contains the unity project , the config file for training and webgl build with pretrained model .
+The Repo contains the unity project , the config file for training and the webgl build with pretrained model .

 ### WebGl Link